We use cookies on this website.

 • No training required: same UX as standard Azure portal

-ROI: engineer's time = 60€/hr.
-Maintaining a jump box = 3h/month (patching, monitoring) = 180€.
-Bastion Basic at €140/month = savings + superior security.
+ROI: Engineer’s time = €60/hour.
+Maintaining a jump box = 3 hours/month (patching, monitoring) = €180.
+Bastion Basic at €140/month = cost savings + enhanced security.
+This is often a good candidate for outsourcing as part of a managed services and IT outsourcing offering.

 3. Multi-region environments with VNet peering